 Planning and booking a trip can at first be a stressful and difficult affair.
 You’ll have heaps of decisions to make and can sometimes go around in circles before you get anywhere.
 To help make planning and booking a trip easier we’ve put together a guide to help you.
-Here are steps for planning and booking your next holiday.
+Here are the steps for planning and booking a perfect holiday.

 Step 1: Decide on the length of the trip

 First, how long do you want to go away for?
-Do you have a lot of time off or are you restricted by a vacation allowance?
+Do you have a lot of time off or are you restricted by a vacation/holiday allowance?
 Those with limited time off may want to consider a city break, or if you’re after some sun then a beach holiday.
 If you have time on your side and can travel for a more lengthy amount of time, even over a week, then why not consider a multi-destination trip.
 Travelling this way comes with heaps of benefits.
 You could also look on package holiday websites such as G Adventures or TUI to work out how long you might need.

 Step 2: Decide where to go and the type of holiday

 Next, where should you go on holiday?
 Well, this will partly be decided by what kind of trip you want, as well as if it should be a package holiday or if you want to book everything separately.
 Luckily there are heaps of ways to find ideas on where to go, from researching online, word of mouth, following inspirational travel accounts on Instagram, guides books, travel agents and plenty more ways.